hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 You can also listen to custom events you trigger by yourself.
 See `hoodie.store.trigger` for more details on how to do that.

+### one

+`hoodie.store.one` is a special form of `hoodie.store.on` which will be executed only once, when the event has been caught.
+After that, it'll automatically unsubscribe from the event.
+This might be usefull in cases you want to handle an event only once.
+When waiting for the initial data for instance.

 ### trigger